vimc/montagu-api/docs/spec/BurdenEstimates.md

 are allowed so long as all the outcome columns correspond to allowed burden outcomes in the database.

+Negative values are not allowed in outcome columns.

     "disease", "year", "age", "country", "country_name", "cohort_size", "deaths", "cases", "dalys" "Hib3",   1996,    50,     "AFG",  "Afghanistan",         10000,     1000,    2000,      NA
        "Hib3",   1997,    50,     "AFG",  "Afghanistan",         10500,      900,    2000,      NA